hybridgroup/cvscope/README.md

 ![CVscope](https://raw.githubusercontent.com/hybridgroup/cvscope/master/images/cvscope.png)

 While the CVscope program is running, you can generate the line of GoCV code that matches the current image filter settings.
 By pressing the `g` key, the code is output to the command line window where you started CVscope running.
-For example, when running the above command, pressing `g` generates the following code:
+For example, when running the above command, pressing `g` generates the following:

     ===============================
     Go code for current filter: